The Stitchery Collective | Virtual Artist in Residence for Schools

-During Term 4, 2020 Rockhampton Art Gallery will partner with The Stitchery Collective to offer an innovative Artist in Residence project.
-The Stitchery Collective will be providing tutorials and instructions remotely from Brisbane for teachers to work through with students in the last weeks of term 4.
+Throughout 2020-2021 Rockhampton Art Gallery will partner with The Stitchery Collective to offer an innovative Artist in Residence project.
+The Stitchery Collective will be providing tutorials and instructions remotely from Brisbane for teachers to work through with students.
 You do not need to have previous visual arts experience to take part, these activities will be accessible for all levels of knowledge and skills, all welcome.

 This project has been designed to take each group approximately 90 minutes, however, if educators wish to dive deeper into the process it can become a mini unit throughout the last weeks of the term.
 Alternatively, if you do not have 90 minutes to spare in your curriculum the activities can also be completed independently by students in their own time!

 The activities have been designed to incorporate a reflective creating process and allow for linkages to Visual Arts curriculum/syllabus.
 This project is best suited to primary and secondary age students but with assistance younger students may be able to take part.

 The Stitchery Collective will use the responses from your students to create a work for the opening exhibition of Rockhampton Museum of Art, with hands on FREE programs at the opening of the Museum in 2021.
 With this real world outcome what a great way to end this year with your students!

 To register your interest please click on the link below and fill in your details: